-Price is the main decider but there are other factors;
+Competitive pricing is the main way to compete on Amazon but there are other factors;

-1. Source your products carefully at low prices which mean you are able to undercut the competition.
+1. Source your products carefully at low prices which will enable you to undercut the competition if required.

 2. Using FBA is a big advantage as you can be more expensive than other non-FBA sellers and you will still get the sale.

-3. Amazon does not sell every product on the site and in fact, they are happier to leave a huge chunk of products to the 3rd party sellers.
-This means you will not be competing with Amazon directly.
+3. Amazon does not sell every product on the site and in fact, they are happier to leave a huge chunk of products to 3rd party marketplace sellers.
+This means you can avoid competing with Amazon directly.

-4. Amazon is happy to share and if you have a good price then they might let you have the sale.
+4. Even if Amazon are selling a product they will often share the Buy Box and if you have a good price then they might let you have the sale.